PowerDNS/pdns/CODING_GUIDELINES.md

 * no move operators are declared ;
 * no destructor is declared.

-If the Parent class holds data that is costly to copy, it might make sense to declare the move operators explicitly:
+If the parent class holds data that is costly to copy, it might make sense to declare the move operators explicitly:

 ```c++
 class Parent